- Periyar Wildlife Sanctuary

 Day 9 Periyar to Munnar

-Travel across the Western Ghat mountains to Munnar, an historic hill station famous for its tea plantations.
+Travel across the Western Ghat mountains to Munnar, a historic hill station famous for its tea plantations (57 miles, three hours).

 Day 10 Munnar